OPSWAT/metadefender-k8s/helm_charts/mdcore-README.md

 #### **Cluster requirements**
 1. A configured image pull secret for the current OpenShift user for the RedHat docker repo: `registry.redhat.io` .
 The helm values for OpenShift use the following image from RedHat: `registry.redhat.io/rhel8/postgresql-12` .
 This is only required if using the database deployment from the Helm chart, a managed external database service can be configured instead if available.
-The repo credentials ca be configured with the following `oc` commands:
+The repo credentials can be configured with the following `oc` commands:
 ```
 oc create secret docker-registry imagepullsecret --docker-server=registry.redhat.io --docker-username=<REDHAT_USER> --docker-password=<REDHAT_PASSWORD> --docker-email=<REDHAT_EMAIL>